Faculty and Staff

 Dr. Richard Black was named dean of the Woody L. Hunt School of Dental Medicine at Texas Tech University Health Sciences Center El Paso in June 2018, after serving as interim dean of the dental school since 2017.

-Before joining TTUHSC El Paso, Dr. Black was in private practice orthodontics for 39 years.
+Before joining Texas Tech Health El Paso, Dr. Black was in private practice orthodontics for 39 years.
 Dr. Black received his D.D.S. and orthodontic specialty training at the University of Texas Health Science Center at Houston School of Dentistry.
 He has served as president of the El Paso Dental Society, as well as the Texas Dental Association (TDA), and is currently the national trustee for the 15th District (Texas) of the American Dental Association.
 Along with those duties, Dr. Black has served as chair of the TDA’s Legislative and Regulatory Affairs Council through four sessions of the Texas Legislature.

 Dr. Black is a native El Pasoan and a prominent community leader, and is active in many organizations across the city.
 He has also served in civic positions, such as elder at El Paso’s First Presbyterian Church, founding president of the First Presbyterian Christian Preschool, president of the Sunturians of El Paso, president and chairman of the American Heart Association in El Paso and Texas, and president of El Paso’s Sun Bowl Association.
 When he is not traveling on business, he enjoys spending quality time with his wife, children and grandchildren.